Tips and tricks

 - In emergencies, you can use the Sublimation of Blood spell to restore MP if you're playing a tough species with lots of HP.

-- Always save your permafood (such as rations) and try to rely on chunks of meat instead.
-If you're having trouble beating starvation, then consider playing a species with a slow metabolism (such as Spriggans) or ones that are carnivorous and can therefore eat meat at any time (such as Kobolds).
-Or learn the joys of being a mummy, and ignore hunger completely.
+- Try to rely on chunks of meat for food instead of your rations.
+If you're consistently having trouble beating starvation, then consider playing a species with a slow metabolism (such as Spriggans) or ones that are carnivorous and can therefore eat meat at any time (such as Kobolds).
+Or learn the joys of being a mummy and ignore hunger completely.

-- You can also look for for an amulet of the gourmand.
+- You can also look for for an amulet of the gourmand, which lets you eat raw meat like a carnivore.
 This item helps dealing with the "food clock" aspect of the game, allowing you to play more carefully.

-- Each level has 3 staircases down and 3 staircases up (the bottom floors naturally lack the down stairs).
-When you see fewer staircases you know the level is not fully explored yet.
+- Each level has 3 staircases down and 3 staircases up (floors at the top or bottom of dungeon branches naturally lack staircases in one of the two directions, though they may have an entrance to another branch).
+When you see fewer staircases, you know the level is not fully explored yet.
 The opposite may not be true: just because you see 6 staircases does not mean the level is fully explored.
 Also, missing stairs might only be reachable by going through an adjacent level -- many levels are split into multiple disconnected sections, and those sections need not be connected.

-- If you're going to stand in one spot for an extremely long period of time -- say, while waiting for a status to time out -- do so on a down stairway.
-The reason for this is so you can flee quickly when the game starts spawning dangerous out-of-depth monsters after a few thousand turns.
+- If you're going to stand in one spot for an extremely long period of time -- say, while recovering HP or waiting for a status to time out -- do so on a stairway so you can escape if something dangerous approaches.

 Whether your character is a melee fighter or a spellcaster, you can use the general pattern described by the flowchart at the top of the page in the vast majority of situations.
 Here are some situations and the proper responses.